Version Control Made Simple: A Beginner’s Guide to Git & GitHub

 That’s exactly the problem version control solves — and the most popular tools that help us here are Git and GitHub.

 At its core, version control is like a time machine for your code or documents.
-It records every change you make so you can:- Go back to an earlier version if something breaks.
+It records every change you make so you can:

 - See who made what change.